Please

 Home of Carl and Lois Manning

-Marie Manning on right in her '58 Olds convertible
+Marcia Feinberg on right in Marie's '57 Olds convertible

 (images courtesy of Marie Manning)